angelneri13/pig_latin/README.md

 English:
-This repository translates from englisg to Pig Latin
+This repository translates from english to Pig Latin

 To can use it you have to follow the next steps:
 1°Open your CMD and change the folder in where the